Best Free Password Managers: Secure Your Logins in 2025

 • Ease of use — I selected password managers that are user-friendly and work across all popular operating systems and browsers.

-• Free trial or money-back guarantee — I shortlisted the best password managers with either a free trial or money-back guarantee of the premium plan alongside the free plan.
+• Free trial or money-back guarantee — I shortlisted the best password managers with either a free trial or a money-back guarantee of the premium plan, alongside the free plan.

 Why You Can’t Rely on Your Built-in Password Manager